pquentin/blog/content/2017-11-01_asynchronous_io_js_vs_python.md

 ### Moving from Promises to async/await in JavaScript

-Okay, as a JavaScript programmer, why would you want to make the switch?
+Okay, as a JavaScript programmer, why would you want to make the switch from promises to async/await?
 Remember the code above?
 No, don't scroll!
 Here it is:

     :::js
     function getProcessedData(url) {